The Story Behind the Story:

-“They used it to worship their ancestors in different ceremonies.
+“They used it to worship their ancestors in various ceremonies.
 Then it gradually became a decoration and people carved it to give it more meaning,” she said.
 The patterns gradually evolved; traditional patterns or shapes have different meanings, such as peace or good luck.

-“We play with it – it’s not like a piece of jewelry that you wear when you go out – we have it in our hand, we play with it every day,” she said.
-“People think they are a part of the jade piece and it is a part of them.
+“We play with it – it’s not like a piece of jewellery that you wear when you go out – we have it in our hand, we play with it every day,” she said.
+“People think that they are a part of the jade piece and it is a part of them.
 It’s totally mingled.”

-Chinese people enjoy the texture and color of jade, Hsu said, but can like it for any reason, like the feeling you get when you touch it.
+Chinese people enjoy the texture and colour of jade, Hsu said, but can like it for any reason, like the feeling you get when you touch it.
 “We worship how nature can make it look that way,” she said.

 Hsu said that jade is also a reflection of the Chinese people.

-“Chinese are very conservative and the jade is the same – it matches with our personality,” she said.
+“Chinese are very conservative and the jade is the same – it matches our personality,” she said.
 “It’s not sparkling or transparent, so you cannot see through it easily.
 That’s also like a lot of Chinese people – they are conservative, too, and you cannot see through them right away.
 We prefer to be like that based on our culture and tradition.”

 “When you look at the nephrite, you want yourself to be like that,” she said.

-“The really fascinating part of our trip was seeing the explosion and growth in the domestic consumption,” Lucas said.
+“The really fascinating part of our trip was seeing the explosion and growth in domestic consumption,” Lucas said.
 “The Chinese consumer is interested in everything.”

 That’s because they have had the opportunity to travel the world to see all of the different types of gemstones and materials others are wearing, Hsu said.
 “So people brought them back and more people got to know these materials.”

-Lucas sees tremendous opportunity for these sales to keep growing as the number of people born in China in the 1980s is three times the size of the Baby Boomer market in the U.S.
+Lucas sees tremendous opportunity for these sales to keep growing as the number of people born in China in the 1980s is three times the size of the Baby Boomer market in the US.

 “That’s why it was so important for us to go on this exploratory trip,” he said.
-“Not only are the Chinese a gracious and hospitable people, but they have the power to help the gem and jewelry industry continue to thrive.”
+“Not only are the Chinese a gracious and hospitable people, but they have the power to help the gem and jewellery industry continue to thrive.”